rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  clearest most uncorruptible signal possible for price discovery.
-It is a delightful side effect that it also becomes a superior store of value.
+It is a delightful side effect that Bitcoin is also a superior store of value.
+In fact, Bitcoin's early adoption is driven as a store of value.